That Scarlett woman puts us through a volley of emotions…

 Tom announces he’s broken up with Lola as he’s met someone else (who his mother does approve of).
 Chris tries to contact Lola but can’t reach her.
 Chloe is now intent on having a baby with Chris and wants to have one as soon as she can.

 This throws Chris into a life of her constant sexual demands in her quest to have a child.
-Chloe seems obsessed in becoming a mother.
+Chloe seems obsessed with becoming a mother.
 Her demands increase after Tom gets married as his new wife is already pregnant with their child.

 Chris arranges to meet Chloe at an art gallery and spots Lola as he enters the building.
 He engineers a way to “meet” Lola and discreetly asks for her phone number.
 The pair then embark on a passionate affair.
 Chris is distracted by his feelings for her at work and at home.